awsdocs/aws-codebuild-user-guide/doc_source/use-vpc-endpoints-with-codebuild.md

 **Note**
  Use a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html) if you want to use CodeBuild with AWS services that do not support Amazon VPC PrivateLink connections\.
 +  VPC endpoints support Amazon\-provided DNS through Amazon Route 53 only\.
 If you want to use your own DNS, you can use conditional DNS forwarding\.
-For more information, see [DHCP Option Sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) in the *Amazon VPC User Guide*\.
+For more information, see [DHCP option sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) in the *Amazon VPC User Guide*\.
 +  VPC endpoints currently do not support cross\-Region requests\.
 Make sure that you create your endpoint in the same AWS Region as any S3 buckets that store your build input and output\.
 You can use the Amazon S3 console or the [get\-bucket\-location](https://docs.aws.amazon.com/cli/latest/reference/s3api/get-bucket-location.html) command to find the location of your bucket\.
 Use a Region\-specific Amazon S3 endpoint to access your bucket \(for example, `mybucket.s3-us-west-2.amazonaws.com`\)\.
 For more information about Region\-specific endpoints for Amazon S3, see [Amazon Simple Storage Service](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) in the *Amazon Web Services General Reference*\.
 If you use the AWS CLI to make requests to Amazon S3, set your default Region to the same Region where your bucket was created, or use the `--region` parameter in your requests\.

 ## Creating VPC endpoints for CodeBuild<a name="creating-vpc-endpoints"></a>

-Follow the instructions in [Creating an Interface Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) to create the endpoint `com.amazonaws.region.codebuild`\.
+Follow the instructions in [Creating an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) to create the endpoint `com.amazonaws.region.codebuild`\.
 This is a VPC endpoint for AWS CodeBuild\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/images/vpc-endpoint.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)